 If the request is for an <AE> resource and if it is received at a MN-CSE or ASN-CSE with an AE-ID-Stem starting with "S", and this is a re-registration to a new Registrar CSE, then the receiver shall execute the following steps in order.

-Determine if <AEAnnc> resource already exists in the IN-CSE for the Registree AE.
-If so, compose an Update <AEAnnc> Request primitive to update the <AEAnnc> resource.
-If no <AEAnnc> resource already exists in the IN-CSE for the Registree AE, the receiver shall compose a Create <AEAnnc> Request primitive.
+Determine if <AEAnnc> resource already exists in the IN-CSE for the Registree AE and the status of the already existing <AEAnnc> resource is not “INACTIVE”.
+If so, compose an Update <AEAnnc> Request primitive to update the <AEAnnc> resource(change the registrationStatus attribute of the existing <AEAnnc> resource), and then compose an CREATE request for an <AEAnnc> resource to the IN-CSE in order to create an <AEAnnc> resource on the IN-CSE that is associated with the Registree AE.
+If no <AEAnnc> resource already exists in the IN-CSE for the Registree AE or <AEAnnc> resource already exists in the IN-CSE for the Registree AE but the status of the already existing <AEAnnc> resource is “INACTIVE”, the receiver shall compose a Create <AEAnnc> Request primitive.
 In both cases, the request primitive shall have the following attribute values

+The registrationStatus attribute of the existing <AEAnnc> resource shall be set to “INACTIVE”.

-The link attribute of the <AEAnnc> resource shall be set or updated to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.
+The link attribute of the <AEAnnc> resource shall be set to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.

 The labels attribute of the <AEAnnc> resource shall be set or updated to the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:' if present.
 If no Security Association was used by the Registree AE, a value of 'None' shall be used for Credential-ID.